-4.2 Concurrent-Degree Programs The School of Law has developed concurrent-degree programs with the Asian Studies Program, the Department of City and Regional Planning, the Haas School of Business Administration, the Goldman School of Public Policy, Environmental Science, Policy, and Management, the Department of Economics, the School of Social Welfare, and the School of Journalism.
+4.2 Concurrent-Degree Programs The School of Law has developed concurrent-degree programs with the Asian Studies Program, the Department of City and Regional Planning, the Energy and Resource Group, the Haas School of Business Administration, the Goldman School of Public Policy, the Department of Economics, and the School of Journalism.
 Under these programs, students may acquire a J.D. and a master’s degree in four years.
 The faculty in the future may authorize other concurrent-degree programs, and comparable concurrent-degree programs involving other law-related disciplines may be worked out with the Dean on an individual basis where appropriate.

 Law students who wish to enter an authorized concurrent-degree program must enroll by the end of their second year in the School of Law (participating schools or departments may have earlier deadlines).
-Admission is subject to the prior approval of (1) the other department or school, and (2) the Dean of the School of Law, upon recommendation by the faculty advisor for that program.
+Admission is subject to the prior approval of (1) the other department or school, and (2) the Dean of Students.
 Students participating in such programs are required to complete the first year of law school as a unit.

 Note that, unlike the requirements of Rule 4.1 above, the units may be counted from any course that satisfies the degree requirements of the other school or department.
 Students will not be awarded the J.D. until they have completed the requirements for the degree in the other school or department.